Calendarization overview

 Use vs Weather

-• Uses the weather assigned to the building.
+Uses the weather station assigned to the site (based on postal code or lat/long).

-• The weather regression relies on the previous year's weather data.
+Weather regression is based on the previous year’s weather data.

-• Average use per day is based on the balance point temperature from the normalization year.
+Average use per day is calculated using the balance point temperature from the selected normalization year.

 Defining statistical outliers